NeLyu/multi-opensubs/README.md

 The number of languages included in MultiSubs was determined by the amount of matching translations between translational pairs in the original collection.
 OPUS OpenSubtitles include numerous language pairs with gigabytes of data but the fact is that there are fewer of them matching together and this is quite common for many multilingual collections.
 Therefore we have to balance between the desired number of languages and the amount of data we end up with.

 ### MultiCompiler Script
-The script MultiCompiler allows you to **create a corpus including languages you have chosen yourself (from 60 possible languages)**.
+The script MultiCompiler allows you to **create a corpus including languages you have chosen yourself (from 60 languages available)**.
 When using the script you should take into account the following issue: the more languages you choose the less translational units your corpus contains, the less languages you choose the bigger is your corpus.
 This depends on the number of matching translations in the original collection.
 English was used as a pivot language for corpus compiling.
 This means that the script takes as input language pairs with English and based on the matches in English compiles the corpus.